Important Admission Dates

 What GPA will you accept?

 We evaluate your performance in undergraduate education, expecting a GPA of at least 3.0.
 However, a GPA less than 3.5 without good academic indicators otherwise may be considered less competitive.
 A high GPA based upon a large number of transfer credits or non-nursing courses may not be considered adequate.
 Your earned GPA on nursing and science courses will be considered in determining suitability.
 Performance in graduate level courses will also be considered as attesting to your academic ability.
-Students in the program are required to maintain at least a 3.0 GPA for continued progression.
+Residents in the program are required to maintain at least a 3.0 GPA for continued progression.

 What are the requirements for clinical experience as an RN?